Krush (formerly HBC 586): A New Experimental Hop Creating One-of-a-Kind Drinkability

 HBC Hops growing outside

 Every hop goes through a rigorous yearslong process to determine whether it’s viable to commercialize.
 We’ve covered many of the hops that broke through due to their unique qualities—Citra, Mosaic, Nectaron, and Galaxy, to name a few.
-Sometimes, though, a hop gains so much traction while it’s still in the “hop breeding” phase during soft commercialization of the product it’s worth a deeper dive—such as HBC 586.
+Sometimes, though, a hop gains so much traction while it’s still in the “hop breeding” phase during soft commercialization of the product it’s worth a deeper dive—such as Krush (formerly known as HBC 586).

 We chatted with several folks at John I. Haas as well as early adopters of the experimental hop, Odell Brewing and Columbus Brewing, to learn more about the ancestry and analytics, what characteristics make it shine, how to use it in the brewing process, and just when it might get a name.